polvinc/DHEM/README.md

 - How does the mechanics behave in terms of inertia, torque and increase in on-board mass (with or without counterweight)??
 - What is the impact of the small mechanical play on the declination axis during correction pulses (tilting moment stiffness = 18.6 Nm/arcmin)?
 - Take a picture !
-- Comparison with AM5 and EQ6r.
+- Comparison with AM5 and EQ6r
+- And so on !